Determining Residency

 Changing Residency

 If you have established a different residency and plan to maintain it, you must complete the official Residency Re-Determination process.
-This process should only be completed in the following scenarios: 1) Your program follows the petition process or has a limited capacity and your residency status has changed; or 2) Your in-state or out-of-state residency status has changed and your tuition is being charged incorrectly.
+This process should only be completed in the following scenarios: 1) You wish to apply to a program that follows the petition process or has a limited capacity, and your residency status is different; or 2) Your in-state or out-of-state residency status has changed and your tuition is being charged incorrectly.

 Residency for temporary, non-immigrant visa holders is out-of-state and cannot be changed (for example, F, J, B, and H visa types).